 Google has specific reporting forms for phishing and impersonation.
 If the site is pretending to be your business and collecting information from visitors, use the phishing report.
 Google takes those seriously and will flag the site with a red warning screen in Chrome within days.
 That alone kills most of the traffic.

-For non-phishing impersonation (someone using your name to publish content you didn't write, for example), use Google's trademark complaint form.
-The timeline is a bit longer, usually 1 to 3 weeks, but the result is the same: the site gets pulled from Google search results.
+For non-phishing impersonation (someone using your name to publish content you did not write, for example), use Google's trademark complaint form.
+The timeline is a bit longer, but the result is the same.
+The site gets pulled from Google search results.

-Remember, de-indexing doesn't take the site offline.
-It just makes it invisible in search, which is where 90% of the damage happens.
+Remember, de-indexing does not take the site offline.
+It just makes it invisible in search, which is where most of the damage happens.
 If the imposter site got your own domain flagged by Chrome's Safe Browsing system, check our guide on fixing a blocked website.

 Most imposter sites come down through the steps above.
 But some don't.
 If the site is on a host that ignores abuse reports, or if the registrar is unresponsive, or if the impersonator keeps coming back with new domains, legal action becomes the play.